avotoddo/parametric-eq/single band active eq/README.md

 ___

-### The Circuit
+### 4 Op-Amp State Variable BP Filter

 Let's start with a 4 op-amp state variable band pass filter.
 The schematic is shown below.
 Choosing R1 = R6 will set unity gain, while the value of R6 will determine the quality factor of the filter.
-The rest of the resistors will have the same value.
-Our capacitors will have the same value as well.
+The rest of the resistors will have the same value as each other.
+Our two capacitors will have the same value as well.

 <div style="text-align: center;">
     <img src = "/single band active eq/figure/State Variable Schematic.jpg" alt = "State variable Band Pass Schematic" style="width:500px;"/>